Steps to Take After an Auto Accident in Texas

 Call 911 and Wait for Help

 If someone requires immediate medical attention, you or someone nearby should call 911 to request emergency medical services.
-If no one needs paramedics, you can instead contact the local police department or state police to report the accident and have a law enforcement officer dispatched to the scene of the crash to investigate and prepare an accident report.
+If no one needs paramedics, you can instead contact the local police department or state police to report the accident and have a law enforcement officer dispatched to the scene of the crash to investigate and prepare a police report.

-If you do not report your wreck to law enforcement by calling 911 or contacting the relevant law enforcement agency, you should still file an accident report with the Texas Department of Motor Vehicles.
-Under Texas law, you must report any auto accident to law enforcement that results in at least $1,000 of apparent property damage or which results in injuries or death.
+If you do not report your car wreck to law enforcement by calling 911 or contacting the relevant law enforcement agency, you should still file a police report with the Texas Department of Motor Vehicles.
+Under Texas law, you must report any auto accident to law enforcement that results in at least $1,000 of apparent property damage or which results in serious injuries or death.

 Exchange information with the other drivers involved in the accident, including: